stexus/lapis/docs/anki_setup.md

 > **Note:** This guide only covers how to set up AJT Japanese for use with Lapis.

 AJT Japanese is an Anki add-on, and the version maintained by arbyste is recommended.
-Check [here](#why-do-you-use-the-arbyste-version) as to why.
+Check [here](#why-do-you-use-the-arbyste-version) to find out why.
 You can download it [here](https://ankiweb.net/shared/info/200813220).
 After installing the add-on, restart Anki to see **AJT** in the top bar.

 1. **Setting up automatic furigana for the sentence field**
    Click on `AJT` in the top bar, then select `Furigana`.
-Match your settings to the following:
+Make sure your settings match the following:

    <div align="center">
      <img src="../assets/furiganaAJT.png">